-As of March 15, 2022, we had 201 full-time employees and 2 part-time employees, all of whom are located in California.
+As of March 27, 2023, we had 125 employees, including 123 full-time and 2 part-time employees, substantially all of whom are located in California.
 Additionally, Lowell Farms utilizes contract employees in security, cultivation, packaging and warehousing activities.
 The use of contract employees enables Lowell Farms to manage variable staffing needs and in the case of cultivation and security personnel, access to experienced, qualified and readily available human resources.